A hyperbolic model for two-layer thin film flow with a perfectly soluble anti-surfactant: A two-layer thin film flow model with perfectly soluble anti-surfactant

+To summarize the discussion above, we collect all the obtained evolution equations for $f,g,c^0_1,c^0_2$.
+We obtain as a first main result of our work the closed fourth-order nonlinear system

+Note that we have dropped the superscripts in the quantities $c_1^0,c^0_2$, which denote the leading order bulk concentrations.

-where $Q_2$ is the volumetric flux defined in \eqref{eq: 2.23main}. \begin{remark} It is worth noticing that one can recover the evolution equations of height and concentration for the case of one-layer thin film flow obtained in Conn et. al. \cite{conn2016fluid} from the evolution equations \eqref{eq: 2.24main}, \eqref{eq: 2.28main} and \eqref{eq: 2.34main}-\eqref{eq: 2.35main} easily by taking $g=0$ and considering the variation of interfacial stress similar to that of the surface tension.
-Also, one can follow the ideas from \cite{barthwal2023construction} to obtain the higher-dimensional counterparts of these evolution equations. \end{remark}
+\begin{remark} We recover the evolution equations for height and concentration for the case of one-layer thin film flow obtained by Conn et al.~in \cite{conn2017stability} from the evolution equations \eqref{eq:main} by taking $f=0, ~c_1=0$ (see eq.
+(4.7.1) \&(4.7.3) in \cite{conn2017stability}).
+For the sake of simplicity, we derived the evolution equations for two-dimensional sets $\Omega_1,\, \Omega_2$.
+Using the same computations, one can handle three-dimensional domains, see \cite{barthwal2023construction} for one-layer systems. \end{remark}